Mikey2906884/pitch-and-fix-hackathon/changes/debugging.md

   - electronics-product1.html:541 The "../js/cart.js" script was typed twice inside electronics-product1.html

     - **_Fix:_** Deleted the second script.
 Made sure the structure of js scripts matched the alphabetical listing of the files inside the js folder.

+  - All html files that involve social media links in the footer are missing https:// links in the anchor tags.

+    - **_Fix:_** added login pages to the anchor tags for each corresponding social media platform.

 - <ins>CSS Bugs w/ Fixes:</ins>